xiongye77/aws_sysops_tasks/README.md

 BM25(classic keyword search ranking algorithm)/ keyword search + embedding / vector search

 BM25 is useful for technical documents, logs, error codes, product names, IDs, and API names.

+# On-Demand, Cross-Region Inference, and Provisioned Throughput are Bedrock inference options. （2026/09/07）
+On-demand is per-token and subject to account quotas; Provisioned Throughput buys model units for committed capacity and predictable latency at a fixed hourly cost; cross-region inference profiles spread bursts across regions in a geography to absorb spikes without a commitment.
+For a 2-hour daily spike, cross-region inference or higher on-demand quotas usually beat paying for provisioned units that idle 22 hours a day — but say out loud that cross-region routing may move data across a region boundary, which is exactly what legal restricted.
+That tension is the answer they want to hear you find.

 # modality usually means the kind of data a model can process,
 such as: